 National Park Service

 What is the Rivers & Trails Program?
-The Rivers, Trails, and Conservation Assistance Program, also known as the Rivers & Trails Program or RTCA, is the community assistance arm of the National Park Service.
+The Rivers Trails, and Conservation Assistance Program, also known as the Rivers & Trails Program or RTCA, is the community assistance arm of the National Park Service.
 RTCA staff provides technical assistance to communities so they can conserve rivers, preserve open space, and develop trails and greenways.

 The RTCA program implements the natural resource conservation and outdoor recreation mission of the National Park Service in communities across America.